 a. minimum number of employees for an employer to fall under the regulation

 b. what are the penalties for non-compliance

 c. how long a period will be allowed before enforcement begins

 - Work with legal counsel from the City Attorney’s office to make sure that the proposed legislation is compliant with other codes and state laws.

 - Identify key individuals that are willing to collaborate on bringing in business leaders, council members, and other officials within the municipality.

 - If the municipality is small, organize a meeting with the City Manager, Director of Financing/Accounting, and the City Attorney.
 Review the ordinance, explain the community benefits.

-- Organize focus groups with local business (large and small) to get input and feedback on the concept.
+- Organize roundtables and discussions with local business (large and small) to get input and feedback on the concept.

 - Present to and solicit input from local business groups such as chambers of commerce and merchant associations. if they support ask them to write a letter.

 - Work with labor councils, environmental groups, and transit agencies to further build support for passage.
 They will most likely be immediately supportive.
 The key is to have a balance of business interests and other civic contributors.